-The Table 6.2 provides details of environmental mitigation measures undertaken for the project like tree planting and shrub planting along oxbow lands, for noise barriers, providing bus shelters, hand pumps etc.
+The Table 6.2 provides details of environmental mitigation measures undertaken for the project like tree planting and shrub planting along the road, for noise barriers, providing bus shelters, hand pumps etc.

 Table 6.2.
-Contract Items Included in Contractor Cost for Environmental Management (Contract BOQ Bill No 11) for Link 84
+Contract Items Included in Contractor Cost for Environmental Management (Contract BOQ Bill No 11) for bypass